ahyar4y/web-zm/README.md

 # web-zm
-This is a website project for a muslim organization in president university, indonesia
+This is a website project for zahirul maala, a muslim organization in president university, indonesia